raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

 ### denumerables and verification

+*way too long. simoply and possibly split in two after simplifying*

-A [countable set]) is any set (or collection) for which we can construct at least one enumeration.
+A [countable set] is any set (or collection) for which we can construct at least one enumeration.
 Or to put it in more formal terms, we can put the elements of the set into a one-to-one correspondance with some subset of the natural numbers.
 [Denumnerables][countable set] are countable sets with an infinite number of elements.

 [countable set]: https://en.wikipedia.org/wiki/Countable_set